Universities: GenAI – There’s No Stopping, Start Shaping!

 Key Points

-• Teachers fear declines in students’ critical thinking and authenticity.
+• Teachers fear AI use is diminishing critical thinking and originality in student work.

 Keywords